 Editor's note: The Independence Blue Cross Broad Street Run is the country's largest 10-mile race.
 On May 6, 40,000 runners will toe the starting line at North Broad Street, then race to the Navy Yard in South Philly.
-For the first 4-week training calendar, click here.
-Stay on track with this new 4-week installment to begin on March 12.
+For the first eight weeks of training, click here.
+Stay on track with this new 4-week installment to begin on April 9.

 Brisk walk: Instead of taking a day of complete rest, going for a walk the day after a long run helps to speed recovery.
 It's important to walk at a brisk pace, not a stroll.
 Think: walking with a purpose.
 Stay loose and allow your arms to swing, rib cage to rotate, and hips to move side-to-side.